 Vertical Fusion Target Set713300

-Vertical Fusion Target Set is used in the treatment of vertical tropias or strabismus.
+The Vertical Fusion Target Set is used in the treatment of vertical tropias or strabismus.
 Each of the four black cards fits into the Good-Lite Dual Illuminated Vectograph Viewer (not included).
 The cards provide the doctor and patient with targets that provide the appropriate feedback to help in the reduction of the angle of deviation.

-This activity works best when integrated into a comprehensive Vision Therapy protocol and is not meant to be the sole treatment of a vertical tropia or large phoria.
+This activity works best when integrated into a comprehensive vision therapy protocol and is not meant to be the sole treatment of a vertical tropia or large phoria.